ShareX/sharex.github.io/docs/custom-uploader.md

 ### responseurl

-Can be used to get redirection URL.
-If no redirection happened then it will be just request URL.
+Can be used to get a redirection URL.
+If no redirection happens, then it will be just the request URL.

 Syntax: